- Describe the importance of maintaining a clean environment in keeping everyone healthy.

 Apply

 Consider how you could work with staff, trainers, coaches, children and perhaps even families to help maintain a healthy environment.
 How can you help foster mutual responsibility and commend staff members, children and families who go above and beyond to help create and maintain a healthy environment that diminishes the spread of infectious diseases?
-Use the Creating a Culture to Support and Sustain Healthy Environments Activity to think about your current practices, and brainstorm new ideas for collaboration with staff, children and families to create and maintain clean environments.
+Use the Creating a Culture to Support and Sustain Healthy Environments activity to think about your current practices, and brainstorm new ideas for collaboration with staff, children and families to create and maintain clean environments.

 The Guide to Cleaning, Sanitizing, and Disinfecting from Caring for Our Children is a reference for a schedule for cleaning, sanitizing, and disinfecting a variety of surfaces.
 Use this resource to communicate environmental policies to staff members.